Mwindo/commonplace-public/README.md

 - Refactor backend get_items.
 - Convert JS to TypeScript
-- Add pytest tests, which will require adding a db service to the dev docker-compose.
+- Add pytest tests, ~~which will require adding a db service to the dev docker-compose.
 Since I'm not using an ORM, I'll also need to make a simple way to map models to tables.
-(E.g., spinning up the db service should create the relevant tables based on backend models.)
+(E.g., spinning up the db service should create the relevant tables based on backend models.)~~ this is done but needs improvement
 - Add Selenium (or Puppeteer, or whatever) tests, which will require adding a new service to the dev docker-compose.
 - Better test coverage in general.
 - CSS theming.